glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 ```
 :::

-## Separate Parts
----
-### `.LoadInstances()`
+## `.LoadInstances()`

 > `RoomLoader.LoadInstances(room, x, y, layerOrDepth, [xOrigin], [yOrigin], [xScale], [yScale], [angle], [multScale], [addAngle])` ➜ :Array: of :Id.Instance:

-Loads all instances from the given room at the given coordinates and origin, with optional scaling and rotation transformations.
+Loads all instances from the given room at the given coordinates, with optional :Origin:, scaling and rotation.

+Unlike :Full Room Loading:, all instances are placed onto the specified layer (or depth) instead of their original room layers.

 | Parameter | Type | Description |
 |---|---|---|